 - Customize the required variables.

-newrelic.newrelic-infra use role configuration.
+newrelic.newrelic_install role in a new or existing playbook.
 Here is an example of configuring your role to install the infrastructure agent:

 Here are available variables for configuring the